numbas/numbas-lti-provider/doc/source/instructor/resources.rst

 * "Always" means the student will see scores for all attempts, including incomplete attempts.
 * "When attempt is complete" means the student will only see their score for an attempt once it is complete.
+* "When review is allowed" means the student will only see their score after the date specified in the :ref:`allow-students-to-review-attempts-from` setting.
 * "Never" means that no scores are shown to the student, even after they've completed their attempt.

 .. warning::
     This only controls the display of scores by the LTI provider.
-    If you want to hide scores from the students, you must also turn off the :numbas:term:`score feedback options in the exam editor <Show current score?>`.
+    If you want to hide scores from the students, you must also turn off the score feedback options in the exam editor.

 .. _when-to-report-scores-back:

 When to report scores back
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Specify when students' scores are reported back to the :term:`consumer <tool consumer>`.
+Specify when students' scores are reported back to the :term:`consumer <Tool consumer>`.
 Some VLEs make reported scores available to students immediately, which you may not want.

 * "Immediately" - scores are reported as soon as they change, i.e. whenever a student submits an answer.
 * "On completion" - a student's score is reported when they complete an attempt.
 * "Manually, by instructor" - Scores are only reported when an instructor clicks the :guilabel:`Report scores back to VLE` button on the dashboard.

+.. _allow-students-to-review-attempts-from:

 Allow students to review attempts from
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^